MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 You can add your Apple ID and signing certificate as part of the distribution workflow or from **Account settings** -> **Developer accounts** by clicking the blue + button.
 Secrets are store in a secure vault, to protect the confidentiality of your credentials.

 App Center uses your Apple ID to manage your provisioning profile and your signing certificate to re-sign for a release which includes all testers.

+## Two factor authentication
+App Center supports Apple IDs with two-factor authentication protection and asks for a 6-digit code in a separate dialog after username and password have been entered.

+Any of your trusted Apple device can generate a 6-digit code by clicking "Allow."
+Once you have a code, fill out the dialogue and App Center uses the same session next time it is needed.
+A 6-digit code only lasts for 30 days and will require renewal thereafter.
+Renewing a code is done by removing the Apple ID and adding it again, this prompts for username, password, and a 6-digit code.

 ## Planned work
 - Enhance secret storage so updates to your credentials are stored across your distribution groups.